-Perimenopause, or menopause transition, is the stage of a woman's reproductive life that begins several years before menopause, when the ovaries gradually begin to produce less estrogen.
-It usually starts in a woman's 40s, but can start in a woman's 30s or even earlier.
+Perimenopause, or menopause transition, begins several years before menopause.
+It's the time when the ovaries gradually begin to make less estrogen.
+It usually starts in women's 40s, but can start in their 30s or even earlier.

 Perimenopause lasts up until menopause, the point when the ovaries stop releasing eggs.
-In the last one to two years of perimenopause, this decline in estrogen accelerates.
-At this stage, many women experience menopausal symptoms.
+In the last 1 to 2 years of perimenopause, this drop in estrogen speeds up.
+At this stage, many women have menopause symptoms.

-The average length of perimenopause is four years, but for some women this stage may last only a few months or continue for 10 years.
-Perimenopause ends the first year after menopause (when a woman has gone 12 months without having her period).
+The average length of perimenopause is 4 years, but for some women, this stage may last only a few months or continue for 10 years.
+Perimenopause ends when women have gone 12 months without having their period.

 What Are the Signs of Perimenopause?

-How Do I know If Changes in My Periods Are Normal Perimenopausal Symptoms or Something to Be Concerned About?
+Are My Perimenopausal Symptoms Normal or Something to Be Concerned About?

-Your periods are very heavy, or accompanied by blood clots
+- Your periods are very heavy, or they have blood clots.

 How Is Perimenopause Diagnosed?

 Often your doctor can make the diagnosis of perimenopause based on your symptoms.
-Blood tests to check hormone levels may also be beneficial, but they may be difficult to evaluate due to erratic fluctuations of hormones during this period.
-It may be more helpful to have several tests done at different times for comparison.
+A blood test to check hormone levels may also help, but your hormone levels are changing during perimenopause.
+It may be more helpful to have several blood tests done at different times for comparison.

 Can I Get Pregnant If I Am Perimenopausal?

-For some women, getting pregnant can be difficult once they are in their late 30s to early 40s due to a decline in fertility.
-But, if becoming pregnant is the goal, there are fertility-enhancing treatments and techniques that can help you get pregnant.
+For some women, getting pregnant can be difficult once they are in their late 30s to early 40s due to a drop in fertility.
+If becoming pregnant is the goal, there are treatments that can help you get pregnant.

-Are There Treatments That Can Reduce the Symptoms Associated With Perimenopause?
+Are There Treatments That Can Ease the Symptoms of Perimenopause?

-Many women experience relief from hot flashes after taking low-dose birth control pills for a short period of time.
+Many women get relief from hot flashes and night sweats, or VMS, after taking low-dose birth control pills for a short time.
 Other options that may control hot flashes include the birth control skin patch, vaginal ring, and progesterone injections.
 Certain women should not use birth control hormones, so talk to your doctor to see if they are right for you.